oracle-livelabs/security/data-safe/register-autonomous-database/register-autonomous-database-ocw.md

     - In Security Center, you can access all the Oracle Data Safe features, including the dashboard, Security Assessment, User Assessment, Data Discovery, Data Masking, Activity Auditing, and Alerts.
     - When you register a target database, Oracle Data Safe automatically creates a security assessment and user assessment for you.
 That's why the **Security Assessment**, **User Assessment**, **Feature Usage**, and **Operations Summary** charts in the dashboard already have data.
     - During registration, Oracle Data Safe also discovers audit trails on your target database.
 That's why the **Audit Trails** chart in the dashboard shows one audit trail with the status **In Transition** for your Autonomous Database.
-Later you start this audit trail to collect audit data into Oracle Data Safe.

     ![Initial Dashboard - top half](images/dashboard-initial-top.png "Initial Dashboard - top half")